makersacademy/bowling-challenge/README.md

 ## Installation
 Fork or download this repo.\
-Use `node` to install the correct gems to use and test this code.
+Use `node` to install the correct libaries to use and test this code.
 You can require the code from terminal, or copy & paste it in Node.\

 ## How To Use
-Make a new instance of takeaway with `const scorecard = new Scorecard;`.\
+Make a new instance of Scorecard with `const scorecard = new Scorecard;`.\
 Call `frameInput` to input the score.\
 Call `.score` to show your current total score after 1 completed frame.\
 Call `.frame` to show which frame you are on.\